 Computational Design and Fabrication

-Part 1 - Computational Form Finding (TU Munich, online)
+Part 1 - Computational Design

-Part 1 teaches digital form-finding techniques in three separate sessions, integrating the digital fabrication methods of knitting with robotic 3D printing technology as part of the shape generation for a pedestrian bridge.
+Part 1 teaches digital form-finding techniques, integrating the digital fabrication methods of multi-robot assembly as part of the shape generation for a canopy structure.
 In the beginning, the basics of computational geometry and theoretical aspects of computational design and digital manufacturing are taught.
 A computational design tool is presented and demonstrated using exercises.
-This design tool is used by the students to customize and complete the task of designing an overarching structure.
+This design tool is used by the students to customize and complete the task of designing a reciprocal frame structure.
 At the end, all design projects are presented and discussed.
 Methods of robotic path planning and control will be taught through the planning and assembly with the collaborative mobile robots.